 Twitter Monitor

-Our real-time Twitter monitor pipes every tweet and public reply from the accounts you choose straight into the Discord channel you pick—no confusion, no fuss.
+Our real-time Twitter monitor pipes every tweet, public reply and account update from the accounts you choose straight into the Discord channel you pick—no confusion, no fuss.

 Why you’ll love it

-Instant delivery – New posts hit your channel within 0.1-1s of posting, depending on network load.
+Instant delivery – New posts hit your channel within 100-350ms of posting, depending on network load.

 Replies included – Follow the full conversation, not just the headline tweet.